BLavery/STM32F407VG-Micropython/README.md

  - Not 4 LEDs, just one, on a different pin.
 Active low, not high.
  - The USR button on different pin.
 Active low, not high.
  - The pins for UART1 no longer conflicted by the "USB plugged in" sensing
- - No SD flash fitted to board
+ - No SD flash slot fitted to board

-So, it's not too difficult to recompile the micropython firmware to exactly match our DIY board.
+It's not too difficult to recompile the micropython firmware to exactly match our DIY board.
 I did it on my linux PC, set up as per the file compile-micropython.doc.
 I added the STM32F407 folder from here into my .../micropython/ports/stm32/boards/ folder, alongside the other board variants.
-The new variant board is just a clone of STM32F4DISC, with tweaks.
+The new variant board is just a clone of STM32F4DISC, with config tweaks to only 2 files.

 Positioning my terminal into .../micropython/ports/stm32 folder:
 ```
     make STM32F407
 ```
-In a few minutes I have new firmware called "firmware.dfu" in a newly-created folder .../micropython/ports/stm32/build-STM32F407.
+In a few minutes I have fresh new firmware called "firmware.dfu" in a newly-created folder .../micropython/ports/stm32/build-STM32F407.
 To upload, change directory to that, and, as before,
 ```
    sudo dfu-util -a 0 -D firmware.dfu
 ```

 But you shouldn't need to recompile.
 I have put a copy here for your download.
 Still faithfully just called firmware.dfu.
 It should work cleanly.
-The USB starts automatically now.
+The USB starts automatically now, without the glitch-fixer above.
 Even the Safe Mode and Flash Volume Reset work.
 (You get single/double/triple LED flashes, not 3 colours.)
 See http://docs.micropython.org/en/latest/pyboard/tutorial/reset.html